prestonvanloon/bazel-buildbarn/README.md

 The `bbb_frontend` and `bbb_worker` services can be replicated easily.
 It is also possible to start multiple `bbb_scheduler` processes if multiple build queues are desired (e.g., supporting multiple build operating systems).

-These processes may use S3-like buckets to store data.
+These processes use Redis to store most of their data (in terms of object count).
+As Redis is not well suited for storing large elements, an S3 bucket is used to hold any Content Addressable Storage objects exceeding 1 MiB in size.

 Below is a diagram of what a typical Bazel Buildbarn deployment may look like.
 In this diagram, the arrows represent the direction in which